igordot/sns/routes/rna-star.md

 # Route: rna-star

-Alignment and quantification of RNA-seq data.
+Alignment and quantification of RNA-seq data using STAR.

 Segments: